DevCycleHQ/js-sdks/sdk/openfeature-web-provider/README.md

 const user = { user_id: 'user_id' }

-// Initialize the DevCycle SDK const devcycleClient = initializeDevCycle(DVC_SERVER_SDK_KEY, user)
+// Initialize the DevCycle Provider const devcycleProvider = new DevCycleProvider(DEVCYCLE_CLIENT_SDK_KEY)
+// Set the context before the provider is set to ensure the DevCycle SDK is initialized with a user context.
+OpenFeature.setContext(user)
-// Set the initialzed DevCycle client as the provider for OpenFeature OpenFeature.setProvider(new DevCycleProvider(devcycleClient))
+// Set the DevCycleProvider for OpenFeature await OpenFeature.setProviderAndWait(devcycleProvider)
 // Get the OpenFeature client
-openFeatureClient = OpenFeature.getClient()
+const openFeatureClient = OpenFeature.getClient()
-// Set the context for the OpenFeature client, you can use 'targetingKey' or 'user_id' openFeatureClient.setContext(user)

 // Retrieve a boolean flag from the OpenFeature client const boolFlag = openFeatureClient.getBooleanValue('boolean-flag', false)